 Have you ever been frustrated when learning something new?

-Anyone who has ever struggled with #understanding something, (whether maths, a game or a language) has likely experienced that moment when everything just clicks.
+For anyone who has ever struggled with #understanding something, whether it is math, a game, or a language, has likely experienced that moment when everything just clicks.
 After #agonizing and #stressing over it for hours, maybe even months or years, you finally have an epiphany.
 This moment alone makes the journey worthwhile.

 When I started to become serious about learning other languages, I faced a similar struggle.
-Whilst the majority of people in my hometown spoke Spanish, allowing me to pick up conversational #skills fairly quickly, I was illiterate in #Spanish.
+Although the majority of people in my hometown spoke Spanish, allowing me to pick up conversational #skills fairly quickly, I was illiterate in #Spanish.
 I couldn’t look up words in the dictionary or type messages since I didn’t know how to spell any of the words, much less understand the rules of where to insert accent marks.
-Luckily for me, learning to read in #English gave me the necessary skills to slowly build my reading and writing skills in Spanish, and because I had already gone through this struggle once, I knew I could do it again.
+Luckily for me, learning to read in #English gave me the necessary skills to slowly build my reading and writing skills in Spanish.
+Because I had already gone through this struggle once, I knew I could do it again.